valermas/valermas.github.io/_posts/2024-12-04-photo-gallery.md

 thumbnail: assets/img/9.jpg
 images:
   lightbox2: true
-  photoswipe: true
+  photoswipe: false
-  spotlight: true
+  spotlight: false
-  venobox: true
+  venobox: false
 ---

 The images in this post are all zoomable, arranged into different mini-galleries using different libraries.